 September 12th saw the launch of the latest edition of the CAMRA Good Beer Guide, the premier guide to pubs selling real ale in the UK.
 Listing 4500 pubs, both urban and rural the Good Beer Guide is revised and updated each year by CAMRA volunteers up and down the country.
 The Guide also has a comprehensive list of UK breweries.
 Local CAMRA members help select the 22 pubs which feature in the Keighley and Craven area.
 Click here for a local persepective.

-The Keighley and Craven Branch Pub of the Season for Summer 2013 will be awarded to the Kings Arms in Silsden.
+The Keighley and Craven Branch Pub of the Season for Summer 2013 has been awarded to the Kings Arms in Silsden.
 A bustling community pub, the Kings has something for everyone.
 Two regular LocAle beers are complemented by four rotating guest beers and a traditional cider.
-The presentation will be made to Lisa, Francis and their team of efficient staff on Tuesday 25th June.
+The award was presented by Richard Candeland to Lisa, Francis (right) and their team of efficient staff on Tuesday 25th June.

 Skipton Beer Festival 2013, which was held last weekend, broke all records.
 Over 2250 customers attended the event and drank it dry, with every last drop of real ale gone when the festival closed at 8 p.m. on Saturday.
 First beer to run out was Mainline IPA from the recently opened Settle Brewery.
 Beer of the Festival as decided by customer votes was Drop Hammer, a strong dark beer from the Kirkstall Brewery in Leeds.
 More details will appear on the Skipton Beer Festival web-site in the near future.